GoogleChromeLabs/puppy-content/content/en-US/api/BluetoothAdvertisingEvent/BluetoothAdvertisingEvent.md

 Returns an `unsigned short` containing the advertised Generic Access Profile (GAP) appearance of the Bluetooth device.
-The appearance value is composed of a 10 bit category and 6 bit sub-category value for specifying the external appearance of the device.
+The appearance value is composed of a 10-bit category and 6-bit sub-category value for specifying the external appearance of the device.
 This value can be null if the device did not advertise it.